Earthquakes on May 9, 2026

 121.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.3 earthquake 139 km WNW of Panguna, Papua New Guinea at 21:33 UTC on May 9, 2026.
+May 9, 2026 brought a magnitude 4.3 earthquake 139 km WNW of Panguna, Papua New Guinea, logged at 21:33 UTC.
 This was a intermediate depth earthquake, focused at 121.7 km depth.
-The epicenter is at -5.647°, 154.413°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -5.647°N, 154.413°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09